lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 # ToDo
 ## Next Up
-- Settings tab should add hashtag to the url to go to the correct tab.
-- Let users createtheir own custom tags.
 - Connect posts to days.
 - Validate username/password when signing up.
 - Delete post confirmation dialog